Winter is coming: Ukrainians dig in for brutal season ahead | Science-Environment

 Artem and his grandmother have been living without gas, water or electricity for around three weeks, ever since Russian missile strikes cut off the utilities in their town in Ukraine's eastern Kharkiv region.
 For them and the few other residents that remain in the complex in Kivsharivka, bundling up at night and cooking outdoors is the only way to survive.

-"It's cold and there are bombings," Artem said Sunday as he helped his grandmother with the cooking.
+"It's cold and there are bombings," Artem said on Sunday as he helped his grandmother with the cooking.
 "It's really cold.
 I'm sleeping in my clothes in our apartment."
-More Russian strikes on Monday in Kyiv, the capital, and other Ukrainian cities by drones and missiles that targeted power plants have added to the general sense of foreboding about the coming winter.
+Adding to the foreboding about the coming winter, Russian strikes on Monday and Tuesday in Kyiv, the capital, and several other Ukrainian cities by drones and missiles targeted power plants.

+Ukrainian President Volodymyr Zelenskyy said in a tweet on Tuesday that over the past week Russian attacks have knocked out 30 per cent of his country's power plants causing "massive blackouts across the country."
+As the freeze sets in, those who haven't fled from the heavy fighting, regular shelling and months of Russian occupation in eastern Ukraine are desperately trying to figure out how to dig in for the cold months.

 Authorities are working to gradually restore electricity to the area in the coming days, and repairs to water and gas infrastructure will come next, according to Roman Semenukha, a deputy with the Kharkiv regional government.